katcipis/sicp/README.md

 functional programming styles.
 It is interesting that at the time this was a hot topic and a lot of research was being done, and on the course this is presented as a open question and some tradeoffs are discussed about maintaining state and side effects versus purely functional.
-Although usually purely functional algotithms are easier to debug and understand, some problems are harder to express like that (the example given on the course is a banking system).
+Although usually purely functional algorithms are easier to debug and understand, some problems are harder to express like that (the example given on the course is a banking system).
 On the example both streaming programming and functional programming lacks the features required to handle the problem properly, which is two different clients manipulating the same joint bank account.
 One of the open problems mentioned is how to isolate this side effect/state part